 3.1.
 “Advanced Math” means any of the following courses: pre-calculus, calculus, statistics, AP calculus AB, AP calculus BC, AP statistics, college courses Math 1030 and higher, IB Math SL, HL, and Further Math.

 3.2.
-“Board” means the Utah State Board of Regents.
+“Board” means the Board of Higher Education.

 3.3.
 “College Course Work” means any instance in which college credit is earned, including but not limited to, concurrent enrollment, distance education, dual enrollment, or early college.

 3.4.
-“Eligible Institutions” means USHE institutions or any private, nonprofit institution of higher education in Utah accredited by the Northwest Commission on Colleges and Universities (NWCCU) that enters into a data sharing MOU with the Board of Regents.
+“Eligible Institutions” means USHE institutions or any private, nonprofit institution of higher education in Utah accredited by the Northwest Commission on Colleges and Universities (NWCCU) that enters into a data sharing MOU with the Board of Higher Education.